Welcome to your Sport and Exercise Psychology course

 Our virtual learning space (called Blackboard Ultra) will enable you to engage with learning materials and will serve as an online hub of information.
 We also offer activities via the online learning community and other online systems such as Microsoft Teams.
 Don’t worry if you haven’t used these systems before - we will offer you training and support in how to use them.
 These systems are provided to you by the university - you will simply need access to the internet to use them.

-Regular academic mentoring and support will be in place, your course leader, module leader and personal tutor will be available for you to contact during your studies at Staffordshire University.
+Regular academic mentoring and support will be in place, your course leader, module leader and personal tutor will be available for you to contact during your studies at University of Staffordshire.

 Complete your online induction and get up to speed